deemalmutairii/first-project/README.md

 # first-project

-Date created
+Date created:

 26/11/2022

-Project Title
+Project Title:

 US BIKESHARE DATA PROJECT

-Description
+Description:

 PYTHON IS USED TO EXPLORE THE DATA RELATED TO BIKESHARE SYSTEMS FOR 3 CITIES IN THE US

-Files used
+Files used:

 bikesheraproj.py

-Credits
+Credits:

 https://udacity.github.io/git-styleguide/